allanalberts/Credit-Card-Fraud-Identification-and-Management-Strategy/README.md

 ## Training and Evaluation Strategy
 In a real world scenario we would train on historical data and test on new transactions, however with only 48 hours of data we will hold out 20% of the data to represent new data for measuring our system when it is put into production.
 We will ensure that this data is equilent to our training data by taking a stratified, shuffled sample and the usage of a random state of 4 on our train_test_split will provide for an equal balance of fraud incident rate (0.00172) as well as actual fraud loss amount rate (0.00238 vs 0.00243).
 Having the a similar proportion of fraud transactions and net amount enabling equivelent measures of fraud per sales basis point (our requirements).
 ![](/images/random_state_analysis.png)

-The training data will then be split again so that 80% can be used for cross validation tuning and 20% for testing for overfitting prior to releasing the model for production.
+## Classifier Tuning using cross validation

-## Example Dependent Cost Matrix
+The training data will then be split again so that 80% can be used for cross validation tuning and 20% for testing for overfitting prior to releasing the model for production. **Stratification** will be used with both cross_val_predict and cross_val_score.
+This is important because our data is highly imbalanced and without stratification there will be folds with varying proportions of fraud that will lead to very different prediction scores between the folds that won't generalize to future transactional data. **Shuffling** is also importing to use since similar fraud transactions will sometimes occur heavier in a small timeframe and our data is ordered by time.

 ## Classifier Selection
 Multiple forms of ensemble learning will be used in the fraud detection model.